Dublin Airport Injury Claim *

 Slip, Trip and Fall *

-Slip, trips and falls * are one of the most common causes of personal injuries * sustained in Dublin Airport.
+Slip, trips and falls * are one of the most common causes of personal injuries * sustained in an airport.
 These accidents are completely avoidable where the correct safety measures are in place.
 Dublin Airport may be found liable if it is shown that they were negligent in ensuring a safe environment for their employees or occupants.

 Slip: Spills, weather hazards, oily surfaces, surfaces or flooring that is loose or has inadequate traction are common factors that influence an injury claim for slipping in an airport *.